Becoming a Solar Technician – Education, Certification, Career Outlook & Salary

 Sponsored Ad

 As climate change continues to become one of the world’s biggest challenges, creating renewable and green energy is critical.
-According to a recent report by the International Energy Agency, renewable energy is predicted to increase by 50 percent between 2019 and 2024, with power from the sun accounting for 60 percent of that predicted growth.
+According to a recent report by the International Energy Agency (2023), renewable energy is predicted to increase by 42 percent between 2023 and 2028, with power from the sun accounting for nearly 13 percent of that predicted growth.

 Solar power is the fastest-growing source of new energy.
 Solar panels have been around for decades, but it was not until the mid-2000s that more cost-effective panels were developed allowing this low-carbon and renewable energy from the sun to go mainstream.
-The cost to install solar has dropped by more than 70 percent since 2010, according to the Solar Energy Industries Association (SEIA).
-Not only have large corporations like Walmart, Google, Starbucks, Target, and General Motors signed deals for renewable energy, but household adoption is booming as well.
+The cost to install solar has dropped by more than 40 percent since 2010, according to the Solar Energy Industries Association (SEIA).
+Large corporations like Walmart, Google, Starbucks, Target, and General Motors have not only signed deals for renewable energy but also household adoption is booming.

-Nearly one quarter of a million Americans spend 50 percent or more of their time on solar-related work—more than double the number in 2012—according to The Solar Foundation.
-An additional 95,000 employees work in solar less than 50 percent of time, for a total of almost 350,000 solar workers nationwide.
+More than one quarter of a million Americans spend 50 percent or more of their time on solar-related work—more than double the number in 2012—according to The Solar Foundation.
+An additional 85,000 employees work in solar less than 50 percent of time, for a total of almost 365,000 solar workers nationwide.
 Specifically, the people who install solar panels are called solar technicians, also known as solar PV installers, solar service technicians, PV technicians, and solar panel installers.

 What Does a Solar Technician Do?